Company Logo

 The Helen Betty Osborne Memorial Fund Award acknowledges and celebrates Helen Betty Osborne’s goal of becoming a teacher before her untimely death in 1971.
 The events that followed highlighted the inequity of the justice system relating to Indigenous people.

-Applications are reviewed by an independent adjudication panel including representation from the National Centre for Truth and Reconciliation and the Indigenous Chamber of Commerce.
+All eligible applications are reviewed by an independent adjudication panel including representation from both the National Centre for Truth and Reconciliation (NCTR) and the Indigenous Chamber of Commerce (ICC)..

 We thank all individuals that apply.
-Only those selected will be contacted by December 2023.
+Only those selected will be contacted in 2025.

 If you have any questions, please contact The Winnipeg Foundation at 204-944-9474 (toll-free 1-877- 974-3631) or hbomfscholarships@wpgfdn.org.